Why Dry Hot Peppers?

 Wash the peppers with warm water and dry thoroughly with a cloth towel.

 Remove the stems from your peppers.
-If you’re drying in them in your oven or food dehydrator you may wish to slice the peppers length-wise (this will allow them to dry faster).
+If you’re drying them in your oven or food dehydrator you may wish to slice the peppers length-wise (this will allow them to dry faster).
 If you’re drying the peppers indoors you may want to keep them whole as it usually takes a few weeks to dry and not cutting them open helps prevent premature spoilage (but you may wish to experiment based on your regional humidity levels and temperature).

 Drying in the Oven

-Simply position the peppers on a pan or cookie sheet in a single layer and place it in the oven.
+Simply position the peppers on a pan or cookie sheet in a single layer and place them in the oven.
 Set the oven to its lowest temperature setting, which is usually labeled as “WARM”, or just below 150 degrees Fahrenheit (120° to 140° is desirable).
 To allow moisture to escape, keep the oven door slightly open at least a couple of inches (now you know why it can make your kitchen hot).
 Every hour, rotate and/or flip the peppers over for even drying.

 If you find peppers getting soft, brown/black, or extremely hot on the side where they touch the pan, then they’re getting cooked; you certainly don’t want this, as you’re just trying to dry these to use at a later date.
 To prevent this, try one of the following: